Th3arock/Sample_Apache_Kafka_Project/README.md

 •  Please note that you must start ZooKeeper and Kafka before using this app.
 You can start Kafka and ZooKeeper using the following command-line interface (CLI) commands:

-•  For Kafka i Linux:
+•  For Kafka in Linux:

 `./bin/kafka-server-start.sh ./config/server.properties`